Porson's law

-Porson's Law, or Porson's Bridge, is a metrical law that applies to iambic trimeter, the main spoken metre of Greek tragedy.
+Porson's law, or Porson's bridge, is a metrical law that applies to iambic trimeter, the main spoken metre of Greek tragedy.
 It does not apply to iambic trimeter in Greek comedy.
-It was formulated by Richard Porson in his critical edition of Euripides' Hecuba in 1802.
+It was formulated by Richard Porson in his critical edition of Euripides's Hecuba in 1802.

 The law states that if a non-monosyllabic word ends on the ninth element of an iambic trimeter, the ninth element must be a short syllable.

 Different formulations of the law

 A line of iambic trimeter runs as follows: